SolidLabResearch/WhatsInAPod/content/comparison.md

 possibly performing a format translation, and sending it back to the client.
-Offering alternative APIs might involve more computations, again depending on the underlying storage system.
+Offering alternative APIs might involve more computations, depending on the underlying storage system.

 The generation of API resources in the graph-centric interpretation involves a more complex process.